Kabocha salad is a creamy Korean pumpkin salad made with tender steamed pumpkin, honey, and pecans — a cozy fall side dish everyone loves.

 Instructions

-• Prep the Kabocha Squash: Wash the skin thoroughly.
-Cut the squash in half and remove the seeds.
-Keep the skin on and slice the squash into wedges.
+• Wash the skin well, cut the squash in half, and scoop out the seeds.
+Keep the skin on (it softens beautifully once steamed) and slice the squash into wedges.

-• Steam Kabocha: Place the slices in a steamer and steam for 5-10 minutes.
+• Place the slices in a steamer and steam for 5-10 minutes.
 You'll know it's done when you can easily poke a chopstick through a slice.

-• Serving Options: You can serve the salad warm, or you can chill it in the fridge until you're ready to eat.
+• You can serve the salad warm, or you can chill it in the fridge until you're ready to eat.
 See note below for presentation tip!

 Notes